 Oprah’s Angel Network has helped establish 55 schools in 12 countries.
 It has raised more than $80 million dollars with every penny of proceeds going to help those in need.
 Education is a passion of Winfrey’s.
 She believes it should be accessible to everyone.
 That’s what makes her a fitting role model and mentor.

-Perhaps the most frequently shared words of advice come from Steve Jobs, an innovator, inventor, and entrepreneur.
+Perhaps the most frequently shared words of advice come from Steve Jobs, an innovator, inventor, and the most famous entrepreneur of our time.
 He created a need for personal computers, made Apple a household name, and had what some people call the Midas touch.
 He succeeded in everything he set out to do.

 “Just do what’s right,” Jobs said to Apple CEO Tim Cook.